t3-nramirez/AzureLabs/Lab1-MigrateYourData/README.md

   - An Azure Database Migration Service has been pre-provisioned for this exercise

-### Setup 0 - Create a unique prefix
+### Setup 0 - Make up a unique prefix

-In many cases you need to create a resource that has a unique name.
+This first step is to simply think of a short unique string you can use (no steps to take on your computer in this step).
+In many cases you will need to create a resource that has a unique name.
 The easiest way to do this is to create a prefix that you can append to the front of the standard resource names.
 As an example, Bill Smith needs a unique prefix so he decided to use his name and the first three digits of his phone number: his prefix is 'bs336'.
-Any resources that need to be unique he can now put this in front of the standard name and it should be unique.
+For resources that need to have a unique name, he can now put this in front of the standard name and it should be unique.

 One thing to consider is that some resources have a limit to how many characters are in a name.
 So, keeping your prefix to under 6 characters.
+Some resources will not allow capital letters, so use lowercase.
 Come up with a prefix you can use for all the labs.

 **IMPORTANT: Whenever you see (prefix) in the labs, preplace that with the prefix you come up with.**